stevepowell99/cm-notes/500 AI - rigour - black box/problem difficulty.md

 Undecidable problems with high IRR are called insight problems in psychology.

-Solvers can improve IRR by adding their working / traceability [[700 retraceable reconstructable Operationalization]]
+Solvers can improve IRR by adding their working / traceability [[!700 Retraceable, reconstructable, operationalisable]]

 But what if the raters are gullible and taken in by a false explanation?